andronacheelena18/SpringProject/README.md

-This is a web application for grading students.
+This is the back-end of a web application for grading students.
 Using REST API and Hibernate ORM.